teamniteo/handbook/people/benefits.md

 You are encouraged to extend your trip and take vacation days to see the place you travel to.
 Or the place where your layover is.
 We are already paying for your ticket, so might as well get the most of it, right?

-## Courses

-We encourage you to take courses by paying for time spent on the course, either online or offline.
-A rough guideline is one course per quarter.
-The amount covered is based on how direct the benefit is from the course, based on the course syllabus.

-* 50% for loosely work-related courses which do not have an immediate benefit.
-* 100% for work-related courses with immediate benefits.

-After finishing the course, you should write a short review of the course, for others to use when deciding whether to take a course or not.

-The main limitation is that project work always has priority over course-related work.

-If you need to pay a fee to participate in the course, use your [allowance](#allowances).

 ## Vacation